Barbara Albert

-Barbara Albert (born 1970 in Vienna) is an Austrian writer, film-producer and film-director.
+Barbara Albert (born in Vienna) is an Austrian writer, film-producer and film-director.

 She studied filmmaking at the Wiener Filmakademie.
 Her first film to become known to a larger audience was Nordrand, which describes the reality of life of Yugoslavian children in Vienna.

-She heads the production company Coop 99 with Jessica Hausner and Antonin Svoboda, among others.
+She heads the production company Coop 99 with Jessica Hausner, Antonin Svoboda and Martin Gschlacht, among others.

+Her films were screened in Venice (Nordrand, 1999), Locarno (Free Radical, 2003) and Toronto (Mademoiselle Paradis, 2017).

+As of 2024, she is a professor of directing at the Vienna Film Academy.

+Her most recent project, the Sleeping Swans series, took the third place at 2024 Series Mania Seriesmakers section and won a €20,000 cash prize.
+The show was scripted by Ulrike Tony Vahl and produced by Martina Haubrich.